pytorch/ort/Readme.md

 It is available via the torch-ort python package.

-This repository contains the source code for the package as well as instructions for running the package and samples demonstrating how to do so.
+This repository contains the source code for the package, as well as instructions for running the package.

 ## Pre-requisites

 You need a machine with at least one NVIDIA or AMD GPU to run ONNX Runtime for PyTorch.

-You can install and run torch-ort in your local environment, or with Docker (see instructions in the [Docker folder](docker/README.md)).
+You can install and run torch-ort in your local environment, or with [Docker](docker/README.md).

 ## Install in a local Python environment